-Once you have contacted a few boat loan providers, you'll probably have several offers to compare.
-And these offers may come with different interest rates, loan fees and terms.
+Once you have contacted a few boat loan providers, you’ll probably have several offers to compare.
+These offers may come with different interest rates, loan fees, and terms.

-The calculator returns the monthly payment and total financing cost - which includes lender fees and interest charges over the life of the loan.
+The calculator returns the monthly payment and total financing cost for each proposed loan, which includes lender fees and interest charges over the life of the loan.